What we’re about

 Meet at the Visitors Center at 113 Goodnow Rd, Princeton, MA

 Please dress in layers and wear sturdy shoes or boots.
-Hat and bug spray highly recommended!
+Be prepared for mud!
 Bring water and a snack.
 I always use hiking poles.

 Online maps and GPS units may not give accurate directions.
 Please use directions below.